ubccpsc/classportal_deprecated/README.md

 * Deliverable list; this will be a JSON file that will look just like an array of model.Deliverable objects.

+# Github requirements

+Sign up for an organization in Github.

+Make sure you set the "Default repository permission" in the Organization setting page to "none".

+Right now GithubProjectController has some hard coded fields for the organization; these should change in the future, but if they haven't, make sure they are set for your org.

 To send/recieve data; go to the portal directory on the non-server machine: